 The Logitech ERGO K860 is a rather large keyboard due to its full-size design, and it also features a non-detachable wrist rest, which makes it take even more space on your desk.

 The Logitech K860's build quality is good.
 This all-plastic board has a little bit of flex, but it doesn't feel like it's cheap enough to break.
 The non-detachable wrist rest is very comfortable and feels high-end.
 The keys are pad printed, and while they feel a bit different than the Logitech MX Keys, they aren't too cheaply made.
+If you want a similar ergonomic keyboard with a better build quality, check out the Microsoft Surface Ergonomic Keyboard.

 The K860's ergonomics are amazing.
 The board is curved, with two different key sections for your hands.
 It might feel odd at first and take some time to get used to it, but when you do, this board feels very comfortable.
 Also, it has a fixed wrist rest, which is well-padded and comfortable.
 Additionally, it has two incline settings, which create a negative angle, relieving some stress on your wrist.
 If you would prefer a keyboard split in two halves, check out the Kinesis Freestyle Edge RGB.